 Diabetes can cause poor circulation and nerve damage in the feet or hands, a condition known as neuropathy.
 The loss of feeling in your feet could lead to several foot problems including ulcers, infections, gangrene, and Charcot arthropathy, a syndrome that causes foot fractures or dislocations.

-The most common foot complications seen in diabetic patients are slow-healing wounds, explains foot and ankle orthopaedic surgeon, Lance M. Silverman, MD, of Silverman Ankle & Foot in Minnesota.
+The most common foot complications seen in diabetic patients are slow-healing wounds, explains foot and ankle orthopaedic surgeon, Lance M. Silverman, MD, of Silverman Ankle & Foot.
 “Healing is a tremendous challenge for this population, and small cuts or open sores can quickly become huge problems.”

 Inspect and Take Care of Your Feet